ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 For example, if the specified part record contains links to other parts and specifications, these will be included in the analysis.

-.. note:: The API documented in this section is only available if you have the MI Restricted Substances feature included in your license.
-A :class:`~ansys.grantami.bomanalytics.LicensingException` will be raised if the feature is not available.

 The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a BoM (bill of materials) in XML format and returns the compliance status of the BoM based on the BoM's contents.
 As opposed to record-based queries, the BoM compliance analysis only considers items explicitly defined in the